 The following is a link to NCEP model verifications (surf around for lots more)

 The following is a link discussing recent global weather and related events:

 These are probabilistic statements.
 We hope that an opportunity will arise for us (soon) to allow our dedicated web page effort to mature, expediting objectively and accountability.
 This web page effort will hopefully include an objective predictive scheme for the GWO with hindcasts.

 The WB (2007) paper on the GSDM has been published in the February issue of MWR.
 The first of a two-part paper, where WB formally introduce the GWO (WB (2009)), is (still) awaiting publication in MWR.
-An early on-line release can be downloaded from the following link:
+A pdf of an in press version can be downloaded from the following link:

 In addition to the subseasonal snr composite anomaly plots, we would like near real-time discussions with “weather maps” to become a routine part of the ESRL/PSD GSDM web site sometime soon.
 Part-2 of our GWO paper will discuss the latter.
 We want to emphasize notions such as global-zonal mean-regional scale linkages as well as forcing-response-feedback (with subsequent interactions) relationships.
 An important purpose is to provide a dynamical weather-climate linkage framework to evaluate the numerical models in a sophisticated manner as part of a subseasonal (and any time scale) forecast process, in addition to a climate service for all users.
-Relying on the numerical models alone is a cookbook, extremely unscientific, and makes the Rottweiler VERY angry!
-I am planning on posting a discussion next weekend, 3-5 April.
+Relying on the numerical models alone is a cookbook, and extremely unscientific!